Questions about Green Burial

 This is a tough question to answer, considering the wide diversity of religious faiths and their inherent beliefs.
 It does not conflict with any of the major religions’ views.
 Some organized religions even require natural burial, such as the Jewish and Muslim faiths.
 Natural burial acts are in accordance with the most ancient burial traditions.
 Because green burial obeys the biblical injunction, “In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken: for dust thou art, and unto dust shalt thou return.”
 (Genesis 3:19.
 KJV), it complies with most Christian burial traditions and requirements, as well.

 How can I learn more about natural (green) burial?

 You can visit the Green Burial Council’s website.
 This is an organization that sets standards and benchmarks for cemeteries and funeral homes offering natural burial.
 Those organizations meeting their standards can receive GBC certification and approved provider status.
-There is also this Wikipedia article on natural burial, and more local information is available on the Green Burial Pittsburgh website.
+There is also this Wikipedia article on natural burial.